Reading Time: 4 minutes

 Most male trainees barely train legs which is absolutely blasphemous!

-Most female trainees are completely misguided by social media when it comes to building the posterior that they want.
-Machines, half-squats, and gimmick band “workouts” are not going to get you to the glute promised land.
+Most female trainees are completely misguided by social media when it comes to building glutes as machines, half-squats, and gimmick band “workouts” are not going to get you to the glute promised land.

 Your entire posterior, especially your glutes makes or breaks your physique.
 Training the posterior is hard, but nothing in life worth anything is easy.